The 29 Best Things to do in Toronto

 The train is the fastest and easiest way to get to Toronto from Toronto Pearson Airport.
 The Union Pearson Express takes just 25 minutes and a one-way adult fare is around $12 CAD, with youth and post-secondary students receiving a 40% discount using PRESTO.
 Trains run every 15 minutes and you can pre-book your train tickets here.

 Taking a taxi is the more expensive option, but can drop you at the door of your hotel.
 Be sure to choose a licensed taxi or limo, for your safety and security.
-Licensed taxis charge flat rates and can be found in the designated pick up area on the terminal curbs, on the Arrivals Level.
+Licensed taxis charge flat rates and can be found in the designated pick-up area on the terminal curbs, on the Arrivals Level.
 Look for the GTAA number plate on the bumper and decal on the window to ensure it’s a licensed cab.
 Airport limos are premium black cars and charge approximately 10% more than a taxi.
 Taxis take around 25 minutes and cost around $50-70 CAD.
 Uber is also widely available.

 You can pre-arrange a transfer, which will be waiting for you when you arrive and is typically cheaper than taking a taxi.
 You can book a highly-rated Private Transfer from Pearson International Airport to Toronto here.